andreifoldes/o-timeusediary/docs/osf-setup.md

 ### Data Anonymization

-O-ELIDDI can collect anonymous data by design:
+O-TUD can collect anonymous data by design:

 - **No personal information:** Timeline data contains no inherently identifying information
 - **Participant IDs:** Use anonymous codes rather than names or email addresses
 - **URL parameters:** Avoid including sensitive information in participant links
-- **IP addresses:** Not collected by O-ELIDDI or stored in timeline data
+- **IP addresses:** Not collected by O-TUD or stored in timeline data

 ## Collaboration and Team Management